National Championship Odds: New 2026 College World Series favorite emerges after Week 5

 Current D1Baseball Top 25 Ranking: No. 4

-Arkansas has struggled at times this season, but they’re coming off of a strong showing in their first SEC weekend.
-The Razorbacks took the series over Mississippi State in a top five matchup, winning the opener 5-4 and finale 7-3 to overcome a 7-2 loss in Game 2.
-Arkansas beat Northern Colorado 13-2 on Tuesday, and will face them again on Wednesday.
-They’ll be at South Carolina this weekend.
+Arkansas has struggled at times this season, but it is coming off a strong showing in its first SEC weekend.
+The Razorbacks took the series over Mississippi State in a top five matchup, winning the opener 5-4 and the finale 7-3 to overcome a 7-2 loss in Game 2.
+Arkansas beat Northern Colorado 13-2 on Tuesday and will face them again on Wednesday.
+The Razorbacks will be at South Carolina this weekend.

 Mississippi State +1600